alsa-project/snd-firewire-ctl-services/README.rst

 License
 =======

- * The `alsa-ctl-tlv-codec` crate is released under MIT license.
+ * The `alsa-ctl-tlv-codec` and `ieee1212-config-rom` crates are released under MIT license.
  * The other crates are released under GNU General Public License Version 3.

 Dependencies